Oath of office: President and Vice President

+Chamber of Deputies

+The affirmation of office for the members of the Chamber is administered by the President, who reads:

+The Chamber members, after being called, answer the affirmation with "So I promise" ("Assim o prometo").

+Federal Senate

+The affirmation of office for Senators is administered by the President, who reads:

+The Senate members, after being called, answer the affirmation with "So I promise" ("Assim o prometo").

+Supreme Federal Court

 The internal rules of the Supreme Federal Court set out the affirmation that must be taken by justices upon their investiture.
 Other judges make different affirmations, as provided for by law or in the internal rules of each Court.

+Others

 The Constitution and laws of the several states and the organic laws of the municipalities also specify affirmations that must be made by the key officers of those entities.

+Minas Gerais

+Governor and Vice Governor

+The affirmation required by the Constitution of Minas Gerais to be taken by the governor-elect and vice governor-elect upon entering into office is as follows:

 Brunei

-In Brunei, it is known as Oath or Declaration of Allegiance which any person in the public services may require to take if His Majesty the King and the Head of Government (Yang Di-Pertuan Negara) wishes.
+In Brunei, an oath must be taken by any person in the public services may require to take if the Sultan wishes.

 Bulgaria

 The members of the Bulgarian parliament, the prime minister, government ministers, the president and vice president have to swear the following oath before entering office:

 In English, "I swear in the name of the Republic of Bulgaria to observe the Constitution and the laws of the country and in all my actions to be guided by the interests of the people.
-I have sworn."
-The oath is dictated by the chairman of the National assembly and the ceremony is held in the National assembly building.
-When the president or the prime minister (and cabinet ministers) swears the oath, the Constitution is also on display near the speaking tribune.
+This I have sworn."

+The oath is dictated by the chairman of the National Assembly and a ceremony is held in the National Assembly building.
+When the president or the prime minister and cabinet ministers take the oath, the Constitution is also on display near the main dais during the inauguration.